amandagiacchetta/DisneyPlus-Twitter-Analysis/README.md

 ## The research process

 **Data Collection**
-Twitter API: The data was colleted via Twitter API using Python and included posts in Portuguese with #Disneyplus
+The data was colleted via Twitter API using Python and included posts in Portuguese with #Disneyplus

 **Preprocessing**
 We selected most relevant variables for the project and preprocessed the data using Pandas.
 For network analysis, NetworkX was used to collect links and nodes.